 A little introduction and historical facts: The Old North used to belong to a ‘manor’ till the 19th century.
 The ‘manor’ had a special Dutch name, ‘Ambachtsheerlijkheid’.
 This means that either some nobility or a city has ownership of a certain territory.
 They don’t ‘own’ the land, but have certain rights – a leftover of the feudal system.

 Historic streets like Zwaanshals, now great for shopping, dating back to the 16th century, were known as both a small area and the name of a house (Swaenshals).
-Two typical houses were turned into a museum where you can have a glimpse of the past.
+Two typical houses were turned into museums where you can have a glimpse of the past for free.